Perturbative unitarity for models with singlet and doublet scalars: Introduction

 \section{Introduction}

 The Standard Model (SM) of particle physics has been extremely successful, culminating in the discovery of a scalar particle consistent with the Higgs boson~\cite{ATLAS:2012yve,CMS:2012qbp}.
-Nevertheless, it is not a complete theory, and extensions beyond the Standard Model (BSM) are required.
-In particular, the SM provides no explanation for dark matter (DM)~\cite{ParticleDataGroup:2016lqr}, whose presence is inferred across a wide range of astronomical scales, from kiloparsecs to the size of the observable Universe.
+Nevertheless, it is unlikely to be the final theory, and extensions beyond the Standard Model are widely considered.
+In particular, the SM provides no explanation for dark matter \cite{ParticleDataGroup:2016lqr}, whose presence is inferred across a wide range of astronomical scales, from kiloparsecs to the size of the observable Universe.
 Key probes include the rotation curves of spiral galaxies, the study of galaxy clusters, and measurements of the Cosmic Microwave Background~\cite{Planck:2018vyg,Cirelli:2024ssz}.

 One of the most widely studied scenarios envisions dark matter as consisting of new fundamental particles.
 The simplest scalar extension introduces a real, neutral $SU(2)$ singlet with a global $\mathbb{Z}_2$ symmetry to ensure stability~\cite{Burgess:2000yq,GAMBIT:2017gge}.
 Alternatively, a minimal fermionic option is a Weyl fermion, commonly referred to as a sterile neutrino~\cite{Cirelli:2024ssz}.
 Other proposed models include the Inert Doublet Model, which extends the Higgs sector with a dark doublet~\cite{Ilnicka:2015jba}; multi-singlet SM extensions~\cite{Goncalves:2025snm}; the Next-to-Minimal Supersymmetric Standard Model~\cite{Ellwanger:2009dp}; and models featuring scalar or fermionic portals to hidden sectors~\cite{Arcadi:2024wwg}.
 Most of these models include extra scalar fields, doublet or singlet under the SM gauge group, and often new discrete symmetries in order to stabilize the dark sector.
-In exploring such theories, one must start with the theoretical constraints, such as guaranty of a bounded from below potential, assurance of a global minimum, and perturbative unitarity.
+Any consistent exploration of these theories must begin with the enforcement of basic theoretical requirements, such as the boundedness from below of the scalar potential, the existence of a global minimum, and perturbative unitarity, the latter being the main focus of the present work.